Ro Tirzepatide Pricing at a Glance

 Tirzepatide's Clinical Evidence — SURMOUNT Program Results

-The SURMOUNT evidence base makes tirzepatide the most effective pharmacological weight loss option currently available.
+The SURMOUNT evidence base makes tirzepatide one of the most effective pharmacological weight loss options currently available.
 For patients who want to access this efficacy, choosing a provider that has reliable, consistent tirzepatide availability — not as an add-on to a primarily semaglutide program but as a core offering — matters for both access reliability and clinical depth of management.

 Why Tirzepatide Availability Matters Clinically — Not Just for Access